ajaxs-sheep/post-0001/post.md

-# Why Coke Tastes Like Trump and Bud Light like Dylan Mulvaney
+# Why Your Politics Decides What You Drink

-## How Mimetic Desire tears Communities apart
+## How Mimetic Desire goes from Brussels sprouts and Bud Light boycotts to dead group chats and ideological Crusade

 ![Trump and Coca-Cola CEO with Inaugural Diet Coke Bottle](source_info/coke_boycott_social_media_examples/Screenshot%202025-10-18%20at%2011.00.39.png)